 Back to welfare for dogs

-You’ll have your own vet’s number stored, but if you are away, make a note of a vet local to the area, just in case.
+You’ll have your own vet’s number stored in your phone, but if you are away, make a note of a vet local to the area, just in case.

 Choking